iamcharankumar/web_test_framework/README.md

 ###### To spin up 10 nodes in the grid we use --scale before the node's name.

-`docker compose -f docker-compose-v3.yml up --scale chrome=10`
+`docker-compose -f docker-compose-v3.yml up --scale chrome=10 -d --force-recreate`

 ###### To kill a session in the selenium grid.